Energize Your Home and Life with Feng Shui

 4. Avoid long passageways

 Long passageways cause chi to rush through too quickly, and this momentum can result in chi leaving altogether.
-Think of it like this: a slow, meandering river is more conducive to life than fast-flowing rapids.
+This why a slow, meandering river is more conducive to life than fast-flowing rapids.

 5. Avoid over-hanging objects